gerardnynkeu/Portfolio-Data-Analytics/E-commerce-EDA-R/README.md

 ![E-commerce-EDA-R](Missing-values-check.png)

+👉 This helps identify which columns have missing values and how severe the issue is.

     📑 4.2 Detecting Duplicates – Checking for duplicate entries that may skew analysis.
     🔢 4.3 Handling Data Types – Ensuring each column has the correct data type for accurate computations.
     📊 4.4 Identifying Outliers – Detecting extreme values that might impact model performance.